Boxshot User Interface Layout

 The left set of icons is permanent.
 You may see fewer icons depending on your Boxshot edition, but they never change while you work in Boxshot.
 The right icons depend on the current selection and may change if you select, for instance, a light object instead of a shape.

 From left to right, the icons at the left part of the toolbar give you access to these panels:

-- Shapes - this displays the most important panel on the left.
+- Shapes — this displays the most important panel on the left.
 The panel contains a list of the shapes which you may drag into the scene.
-There is a filter at the top, so you can type some letters to display a smaller range of shapes.
+There is a filter at the top, so you can just display the shapes of a specific type;

-- Materials - this panel contains a list of predefined materials and images that you can use in your scenes.
+- Assets — this panel contains a list of predefined materials and images that you can use in your scenes.
 There are some useful background and gradient textures, checkerboards textures and some cool materials.
-The filter at the top allows you to find what you need faster.
+The filter at the top allows you to find what you need faster;

-- Scene properties - this panel contains various scene-wide properties like ambient lighting settings, background image parameters, floor visibility and environment image settings.
-You usually go here to adjust lighting settings.
+- Scene properties — this panel contains various scene–wide properties like background parameters, floor visibility and rendering settings.
+You usually go here to adjust the floor and background options;

 Panels on the Right

 Buttons in the right part of the toolbar are visible only when something is selected.
 The number of buttons depends on the type of the selected object.
-For shapes you will see three buttons; for objects like materials or groups you will see fewer buttons, as not all the properties are relevant to them.
+For shapes you will see up to four buttons; for objects like lights or groups you will see fewer buttons, as not all the properties are relevant to them.